Mean Robust Optimization: Mean robust optimization

 \paragraph{Finite-sample guarantees.} In data-driven optimization, while $\prob$ is unknown, it is partially observable through a finite set of $N$ independent samples of the random vector $u$.
 We denote the training dataset of these samples by ${\mathcal{D}}_N \define \{d_i\}_{i\leq N} \subseteq \supp$, and note that this dataset is governed by $\prob^N$, the product distribution supported on $\supp^{N}$.
-Throughout this paper, we assume $\supp$ to live within the domain of $g$ for the variable $u$, which we will refer to as $\dom{g}$, \ie, $\supp \subseteq \dom{g}$.
 A data-driven solution of a robust optimization problem is a feasible decision $\hat{x}_N \in \reals^n$ found using the data-driven uncertainty set $\uncset$, which in turn is constructed by the training dataset ${\mathcal{D}}_N $.
 Specifically, the feasible decision and data-driven uncertainty set $\uncset$ we construct must imply the probabilistic guarantee

 where $\beta > 0$ is the specified probability of constraint violation.
 From now on, when we refer to probabilistic guarantees of constraint satisfaction, it will be a reference to~\eqref{eq:prob_guarantees1}.